deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task07/main.md

 1. Find your external ID by launching a stack from the FSS console and copying the External ID value
 2. Fill in the service catalog template, making sure to set ScanOnGetObject to true, region to trend-us-1, bucket to the value of FSSBucketToProtect from the Credentials field of mission control, and the external ID to the external ID from step 1
-3. You’re done when the FSS stack is in CREATE_COMPLETE status.
+3. You’re done when the FSS stack is in the "Available" state.